docker/docs/docker-for-mac/faqs.md

 #### How do I reduce the size of Docker.qcow2?

-By default Docker for Mac stores containers and images in a file saved in the directory `~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux`.
-If your Docker for Mac uses the Qcow format, this file is `Docker.qcow2`.
+If your Docker for Mac uses the Qcow format, the [disk image file](#what-is-the-disk-image) is `Docker.qcow2`.
 This file grows on-demand up to a default maximum file size of 64GiB.

 In Docker 1.12 the only way to free space on the host is to delete this file and restart the app.
 Unfortunately this removes all images